 What specific skills do you feel you learnt during your time with us?
 How have they helped you in your life after York?

-I learned how to teach and manage a classroom.
+As an ESL teacher, I learned how to teach and manage a classroom.
 These skills actually are super helpful now that I am a psychologist in training as they help me to communicate better with and understand the demands on teachers and what are realistic interventions that can be put in place within classrooms.
 Learning how to navigate and live in another culture has also helped me to work from a more multicultural perspective and have lots of empathy for the acculturation process.

 How do you feel your time living overseas and teaching English changed you/help you develop as a person or career wise?

 Living overseas helped me to become more patient and flexible, and it also helped me to experience different customs.
 Having to adapt to another culture is both an exciting and an exhausting process.
 I also feel that traveling, interacting with other foreigners and locals helped me to grow as a person overall.